ValexEvans/robotic-hand/README.md

 # README

 ## Project Overview
-The objective of this project is to design and implement a mechanical hand capable of generating at least 500N of force.
+This project, conducted in 2021, focused on designing and implementing a mechanical hand capable of generating at least 500N of force.
 Various actuator mechanisms were explored, including Nitinol wire, solenoid actuators, pulleys, and planetary gearboxes.
-The final design choice aims to balance power efficiency, force output, weight, and noise levels.
+The final design was selected to achieve an optimal balance between power efficiency, force output, weight, and noise levels.

 ## Actuation Methods Considered